arrow Products

 Test, test… and test

 No-one wants to learn that something broke during a migration by seeing it break on the new live site.
 To avoid this, always test in a dev environment first.
-Start by migrating a small batch of content and run thorough checks.
+Start by migrating a small batch of content and run thorough the checks.
 Once you've confirmed everything is working as expected build numbers upwards from there.

 Take time to inspect the front-end, review any custom code, and ensure the site looks and performs as it should.
 Test page load speeds, verify that SEO elements remain intact, and check responsiveness across different devices to make sure content is easily accessible everywhere you expect it to be.

-Catching and fixing issues at this stage is far easier and far less stressful than dealing with the failure of a live site.
+Catching and fixing issues at this stage is far easier, and far less stressful, than dealing with the failure of a live site.

 Monitor performance post-migration